powbot/docs/Script_Writer_Ranks/ScriptWriterRanks.md

 ## Script Writer 2

 ### Requirements
-- All of the prior SW1 requirements
+- All the prior SW1 requirements
+- Active in the community; while it's not expected you're messaging every minute of every day, having some sort of presence in the community helps build trust from the users to the products they're ultimately going to use.
 - A more complex script(s) than what we’d expect for SW1.
 Explore more of the API and utilise it efficiently and correctly.
 - You must keep and maintain at least 3+ scripts with one of these meeting the prior mentioned complexity requirement.
 - Unless a valid reason is present, upload to a public GitHub repo and post the link in your application.
 This will be reviewed, and any feedback provided by anyone with equal or greater rank.